This article introduces some of the advanced, time-saving features available to admins.

 - Hit Ctrl-Shift-2 to jump to the Transactions page

 Learn more about Keyboard Shortcuts here ➞

-- Navigate to the transaction whose contact you want to email out.
+- Navigate to the transaction from where you will be sending the message.
 If you haven’t added the contact to the transaction yet, add it first.

-- Go to the transaction and click [Note / Email] just above the list of documents.
+- Click [Note / Email] just above the list of documents.

-- Complete your message and select any desired options or docs to send.
+- Complete your message and select any desired options or docs to attach.